The Rainbow Alliance of The Bahamas (RAB)

 Click link here.

-Our spokesperson Erin Greene was interviewed by various media on the subject and this apparently further angered Council members.
+Rainbow Alliance spokesperson Erin Greene was interviewed by various media on the subject and this apparently further angered Council members.
 They are now saying that they would fight us.
 See story which appeared in The Bahama Journal on Sep.
 26, 2007.
 The Council called a major meeting over the matter and formed a committee to specifically "tackle" the so-called gay agenda.
 And as expected, anti-gay pastor Lyall Bethel agreed to head the committee.
 The story was front page news in the Tribune on Sep.
 27, 2007.

 There have been a number of other stories relating to this issue.
 See links below.